kasvith/blog/content/posts/using-dataloader-with-nestjs.md

 published: true
 keywords: ["nestjs", "graphql", "dataloader", "typescript", "ts", "nest"]
 description: >-
   NestJS is a powerful framework to develop server-side applications.
-With GraphQL support, it is easy to create scalable services with NestJS.
+With GraphQL support, it is easy to create scalable services easily with NestJS.
 Dataloader plays a crucial part in developing high perfomance GraphQL services.
 It eliminates the N+1 problem allowing services to be more responsive.
 In this small article, we will discuss how I integrated Dataloader into a NestJS application.
 tags: ["nestjs", "graphql"]
 author: "Kasun Vithanage"
 cover_image: ./images/using-dataloader-with-nestjs/featured.png